nboehlje/se319-midterm-project/docs/Midtermproposal_19.md

 ## 1. Introduction

 ### 1.1.
-About Student #1
+About Nathanial Boehlje

 Nathanial is a sophomore in Software Engineering.
 He has professional experience developing web applications using technologies such as JavaScript, HTML, CSS and C# (.NET).

-More recently, his professional focus has shifted entirely to backend infrastructure concerns.
+More recently, his professional focus has shifted to backend infrastructure.
 This includes the design and development of Web APIs, cloud infrastructure, and IoT messaging systems.

 ### 1.2.
-About Student #2
+About Nathan Willimack

+Nathan is ...

 ## 2. Purpose